Part 1 of 4

-The following three parts will cover specific areas from the survey and follow the structure of the TCFD core recommendations – Governance & Communications (here), Strategy & Risk Management, and Metrics & Targets.
+The following three parts will cover specific areas from the survey and follow the structure of the TCFD core recommendations – Governance & Communications (here), Strategy & Risk Management (here), and Metrics & Targets (here).
 The report will also review feedback from pension funds on harmonising green finance standards, barriers to low carbon investment, and challenges in implementing the TCFD framework.
 The following three parts of the report will be published between September and November 2018.
-To ensure you receive the following parts, please get in touch with Peter Uhlenbruch, AODP Investor Engagement Officer, on email@example.com to be added to the AODP mailing list.
+To ensure you receive the following parts, please get in touch with Peter Uhlenbruch, AODP Investor Engagement Officer, on firstname.lastname@example.org to be added to the AODP mailing list.

 AODP GLOBAL CLIMATE INDEX 2018 / PENSION FUNDS